youzan/vant/packages/vant-lazyload/README.md

 # @vant/lazyload

-This is a of [vue-lazyload](https://github.com/hilongjw/vue-lazyload) with Vue 3 support.
+This is a fork of [vue-lazyload](https://github.com/hilongjw/vue-lazyload) with Vue 3 support.

 ## Install